wmedrano/wmedrano.dev/content/posts/literate-programming.md

 </div>

-## Journey To Literate Programming {#journey-to-literate-programming}

-I've been an on and off Emacs power user for almost a decade.
-I really enjoy programming my own Emacs configuration and using it.
-However, I have found that the LSP experience and performance has lagged behind VSCode.
-Despite this, I always enjoy coming back and rebuilding my Emacs configuration.

-For this return, I wanted to focus on learning Org Mode.
-However, I first needed to remake my Emacs configuration!
-Conveniently, it turns out that Org Mode is one of the supported ways of writing an Emacs configuration.
-Writing in Org Mode is also often considered a form of literate programming.

 ## What is Emacs and Org Mode? {#what-is-emacs-and-org-mode}

 Emacs is a (very old) text editor that is highly customizable.
 The configuration